Something is happening in Tombstone. I wrote a book about it.

 And he was gone.

 Marcus lowered the ZAPPER-7.
 Jay set the stamp back on the counter with great care.
 Lena folded the punch card and put it in her tote bag.
 For a moment she held her hand against the outside of the bag, feeling the shape of it.
-Lunaria poked his white head out of the tote and surveyed the room with the serenity of a creature that had expected this outcome.
+Lunaria poked her white head out of the tote and surveyed the room with the serenity of a creature that had expected this outcome.

 Cassie was writing in her composition notebook.
 She wrote for a long time.
 She crossed something out.
 She wrote it differently.